monitorly-app/probe/README.md

 - `collect_usage`: Whether to collect actual usage in bytes
 - `collect_percent`: Whether to collect usage as a percentage

+### User Activity Monitoring

+The probe can monitor active user sessions on the system:

+- `enabled`: Turn user activity collection on/off
+- `interval`: How frequently to check for active sessions (default: 1 minute)

+User activity metrics include:
+- Username of logged-in users
+- Terminal/session type (console, pts/0, etc.)
+- Login IP address (when available)
+- Login time

+This feature uses the system's `who` command to gather session information and is useful for security monitoring and user access tracking.

 ### Metric Delivery

 The `sender` section configures how metrics are delivered: